TomWayne98/ShowSMSCode/README.md

    **number:**
     it number of sender ( +420132456789; 724007007; InfoSMS; Verify ).    <br>
    **unique:**
     it text which have to be contained in SMS body.
-Otherwise it can't be reckognized.<br>
+Otherwise it can't be recognized.<br>
    **sender:**
     this text is used as title of notifications.<br>
    **reg_ex:**